EthanCodesss/FSQP-Simulation-on-Manifolds-Oblique-Balanced-Cut-Benchmark-/README.md

 These functions must be available in your MATLAB path (either provided in this repository or from your own/manopt-based implementations).

-`FSQP_simulation.m` also calls helper utilities typically found in Manopt-style codebases:
+`FRSQP_simulation.m` also calls helper utilities typically found in Manopt-style codebases:
 - `constraintsdetail`, `mergeOptions`, `getGlobalDefaults`, `applyStatsfun`,
   `tangentorthobasis`, `hessianmatrix`, `hessianextreme`, etc.